Safeguarding Policy

 Zero tolerance

-Nossal Institute has zero tolerance towards abuse, neglect and exploitation of children and young people.
+Nossal Institute has zero tolerance towards abuse, neglect and exploitation of children, young people and at-risk adults.
 All concerns, suspicions, or incidents of actual or risk of harm will be treated seriously.

-The prevention of harm to children is prioritised through careful assessment and mitigation of risks across the organisation, programs, and activities.
-Nossal Institute is committed to providing a safe environment for all children and young people.
+The prevention of harm to children and at-risk adults is prioritised through careful assessment and mitigation of risks across the organisation, programs, and activities.
+Nossal Institute is committed to providing a safe environment for all children, young people and at-risk adults.

 A child-rights approach

-Nossal Institute is committed to upholding the rights of children with the United Nations Convention on the Rights of the Child underpinning our approach to safeguarding outlined in this policy.
-Consideration of what is in the best interests of the child is key in any decision related to our work with children and young people.
+Nossal Institute is committed to upholding the rights of all people in line with United Nations conventions and frameworks.
+Consideration of what is in the best interests of the person who may be at risk is key in any decision related to our work.
+Ensuring those at risk have the opportunity to express and communicate their preferences and concerns is paramount.

 Shared Responsibility

-Child safeguarding is a shared responsibility within our organisation.
-All personnel, including leadership and Board members, are trained and supported to uphold the Safeguarding Children and Young People Policy and expected to role model child safeguarding behaviours.
+Safeguarding children and at-risk adults is a shared responsibility within our organisation.
+All personnel, including leadership and Board members, are trained and supported to uphold the Safeguarding Policy and expected to role model safeguarding behaviours.

 Accountability and Transparency

-Members of the Nossal Institute community are expected to adhere to ethical and professional standards of behaviour that prioritise the safety and wellbeing of the children and families we engage.
+Members of the Nossal Institute community are expected to adhere to ethical and professional standards of behaviour that prioritise the safety and wellbeing of the children, at-risk adults and families we engage.
 Nossal Institute encourages feedback from all stakeholders and is committed to continuously improving our practice.

-Nossal Institute will notify funding bodies of reported child safety concerns and incidents where required and appropriate.
+Nossal Institute will notify funding bodies of reported safety concerns and incidents where required and appropriate.

-Nossal Institute is committed to ensuring the Safeguarding Children and Young People Policy is available to all stakeholders including the children, families, and communities where we work, all members of the Nossal Institute community, and the wider public.
+Nossal Institute is committed to ensuring the Safeguarding Policy is available to all stakeholders including the children, at-risk adults, families, and communities where we work, all members of the Nossal Institute community, and the wider public.
 Nossal Institute communicates key messages including standards of behaviour and reporting mechanisms.

 Equity and Diversity

-Nossal Institute has zero tolerance of racism and other forms of discrimination and take action when discrimination or exclusion is identified.
-Our safeguarding strategies must be responsive to the unique experiences, and the diverse circumstances of children and young people.
-This includes children and young people who are, or identify as Aboriginal and Torres Strait Islanders, culturally and linguistically diverse, LGBTQI+, children and young people with a disability and children and young people who are unable to live at home.
-Nossal Institute informs children and young people of their rights and gives all children and young people access to information, support, and complaints processes.
+Nossal Institute has zero tolerance of racism and other forms of discrimination and takes action when discrimination or exclusion is identified.
+Our safeguarding strategies must be responsive to the unique experiences, and the diverse circumstances of children, young people and at-risk adults.
+This includes children, young people, older people and at-risk adults who are, or identify as Aboriginal and Torres Strait Islanders, culturally and linguistically diverse, LGBTQIA+, people with disability, people who are experiencing family violence, and people who are unable to live at home and/or experiencing homelessness.
+Nossal Institute informs children, young people and at-risk adults of their rights and gives access to information, support, and complaints processes.

 Framework for Implementation